-People across the virtual world are increasingly using visuals to share their emotion.
+People across the virtual world are increasingly using visuals to share their emotions.
 However, brands continue to measure & listen to conversations that are shared in text form.
 3.3 billion photos are shared daily from Facebook-owned properties, and Snapchat combined in 2015 – up from under just 2 billion in 2014.
 Visual listening is possibly the next frontier for marketers considering it gives brands the ability to measure data beyond text form.

 Beyond social, brands are also leveraging visual intelligence to capture and process sponsor exposures.
 For instance, a brand like Vivo will be able to gather the number of exposures that it received on TV and assign a media value to the sponsorship.